 (Sien Nui Yau Wan)

-The Hong fantasy genre faded away by the end of the 1990s but soon found a new revival under Hong Kongs incorporation with China in the 00s with successes such as Crouching Tiger, Hidden Dragon (2000) and Hero (2003), which remade the old Wu Xia films employing much more lavish budget and CGI effects.
-This is the inevitable remake of the original.
+The Hong fantasy genre faded away by the end of the 1990s but soon found a new revival in the 2000s following Hong Kongs incorporation with China with successes such as Crouching Tiger, Hidden Dragon (2000) and Hero (2003), which remade the old Wu Xia films employing much more lavish budget and CGI effects.
+Amid these, this was the inevitable remake of A Chinese Ghost Story.
 It comes from Yip Shai Wun, better known back during the original Hong Kong cycle as Wilson Yip.
 Yip has been directing since the 1990s and has delved into Wu Xia on several occasions with the likes of 2002 (2001), The White Dragon (2004) and Dragon Tiger Gate (2006), as well as delivered several other genre films such as the ghost comedy 01:00 Am (1995), the horror anthology Midnight Zone (1997), the horror comedy Bio-Zombie (1998), the fantastical action film Skyline Cruisers (2000) and the comedy The Mummy, Aged 19 (2002).
 The greatest successes he has enjoyed came with the popular martial arts biopic Ip Man (2008) and several sequels to it.
-The same time as he took on A Chinese Ghost Story, Yip also rebooted the popular Happy Ghost series with Happy Magic/Magic to Win (2011).
+At the same time as he took on A Chinese Ghost Story, Yip also rebooted the popular Happy Ghost series with Happy Magic/Magic to Win (2011).

 It is hard to say what a thorough and utter disappointment the remake is.
 Yip Shai Wun fails to replicate almost everything that Ching Siu-Tung blew our minds with in the original.
 There is a disappointing lack of giant tongues, monster trees, journeys down to Hell, demons, prayer incantations and so on.
 Being made under Chinese aegis, the state enforces its official atheism on filmmakers and so the monk character is no longer a monk, just a random wandering savant with mystical knowledge, there are no magical prayers, no journeys down to or even mention of Hell, while even the quest to recover the heroines ashes so that she can reincarnate has been excised.
 A perfect example of the gulf between the two works is the scene from the original where Joey Wong gets Leslie Cheung to hide from the matron by shoving him down between her legs under the water of her bath with a scene here where Yu Siu Kwan merely tries to hide Liu Yi Fei from her sisters by telling him to pretend to be dead.